Please note that many playgroups and regular activities often run according to school term times!

 - The amazing Magic Swimming School has now merged with Swimming Rocks and they are brilliant!

-- Turtle Tots – I take my little boy swimming with them and we both love their baby classes.
-Lisa and Caroline who run the North London franchise are lovely.
+- Turtle Tots – I used to take my little boy swimming with them and we both loved their baby classes.
 The closest venue is at The Swiss Cottage SEN School at the top of Avenue Road.

 - The Hub in Regent’s Park offers a variety of mummy and baby friendly activities such as Parent and Pram.